 DAM site cleanup

 One sign that it’s time for a site cleanup is crabby users.
-Do you hear conversations of people complaining about the DAM site?
+Do you hear conversations of people complaining about the DAM software?
 Are users frustrated because they can’t find what they need?
 Another sign is lost assets.
-Does searching for an asset in your DAM system result in feelings similar to losing your phone when it’s on silent?
+Does searching for an asset in your DAM result in feelings similar to losing your phone when it’s on silent?
 You know it’s somewhere, but where!?
-And if you’re constantly having to tell people how to find things, or if you’re unsure of how to categorize or tag things, it’s time for a DAM site cleanup.
+And if you’re constantly having to tell people how to find things, or if you’re unsure of how to categorize or tag things, it’s time for a DAM cleanup.

 What are the results of a DAM site cleanup?
 One Widen customer set out to clean up metadata, roles, asset groups, upload profiles, and assets.
 Here’s a look at some of their results.